Select a ticket

 Experience the grandeur of the Throne Room and the warm elegance of the Long Dining Room in the Castle, home to Francisco de Zurbarán’s impressive series of paintings Jacob and his Twelve Sons, as well as viewing a new exhibition, Beauty in the Everyday: Dutch and Flemish Masters at Auckland Castle, which will be on display in the Bishop Trevor Gallery.

 Join us outside in the Castle grounds to wander around the Bowling Green, take in beautiful views across the Wear Valley, and explore the newly designed North Terrace.
 Our Kitchen Courtyard is tucked away and sheltered – the perfect place to have a rest before picking up a few treats from the Castle shop.
 Book your tickets here.

 Detail from Jan Steen, Villagers Merrymaking Outside an Inn, 1652, Oil on canvas.
 Courtesy of The Bowes Museum, Barnard Castle.

 Mining Art Gallery

 Our team is waiting to welcome you back to the Mining Art Gallery, in the heart of Bishop Auckland's Market Place.
-View the renowned Gemini Collection of Mining Art, which includes over 450 works by prominent local artists such as Tom McGuinness and Norman Cornish, and learn more about the impact of mining on the communities of south west Durham.
+View the renowned Gemini Collection of Mining Art, which includes works by prominent local artists such as Tom McGuinness and Norman Cornish, and learn more about the impact of mining on the communities of south west Durham.